 Include Caption Where Appropriate

 Captions give publishers another opportunity to include keywords in their content.
-Captions provide information about images and just as ALT tags, they help search engines better understand your images.
+Captions provide information about images and just like ALT tags, they help search engines better understand your images.

-Captions are mainly used with charts, graphs, tables rather than regular images.
+Captions are mainly used with charts, graphs, and tables rather than regular images.

 Use Authentic Images